 Hotel Distribution: Stop Predicting, Start Diagnosing

-By Dori Stein, CEO at Fornova
+By Dori Stein, Chief Executive Officer, Fornova

 There is a fine line that separates guesswork and prediction - the quality of data and analysis.
 The hospitality sector is not unique in exploring for ways to take advantage of the opportunities in data-driven approaches to boost revenue and profit.
 Many revenue managers are already doing exactly this with revenue management systems and pricing - predicting demand, competition and optimal pricing.
 Modern hotel distribution, on the other hand, is a different playing field.
 And the advantage is going to hotels and chains adopting an agile execution and diagnosis-led data, compared to the traditional planning and autopsy-led data, approach.

 Modern hotel distribution is a more complex and fast-changing environment than ever, thanks to the dominance of the share of bookings being made online.
 Phocuswright research reported that nearly 70% of travelers are researching their trips online.
 Recent survey results published by the WYSE Travel Federation in their horizons IV report found 80% bookings made by under-30s in 2017 were made online.
 The same survey results also revealed that OTAs were the most popular choice among the under-30s travelers during this period, with 47% of accommodation being booked via this channel.

 Modern distribution is a different challenge and an opportunity for hoteliers.
 Unlike other disciplines - such as revenue management where the objective is to predict the price tomorrow, typically based on data and insights from past performance and trends - distribution deals with the challenge of optimizing the cost of every sale based on forward-looking data.